Romantic Idioms Book

+Romantic idioms are colorful and sometimes confusing phrases about love.
 The American lexicon is filled with similes, metaphors, and idioms about love and all things love-related.
-In this fun creative writing and drawing activity, your child can pick a few of his favorite love sayings to illustrate and even make up a few of his own.
+In this fun creative writing and drawing activity, your child can pick a few of his favorite romantic idioms, or love sayings, to illustrate and even make up a few of his own.
 Compiled into a handmade book, this craft makes the perfect clever and unique Valentine's Day gift for that special linguist in your child's life.
+Make a book of romantic idioms with this activity.

 What You Need: